Frequently Asked Questions

 What are the typical ranges of majors in college for admitted students?

 Typical undergraduate degrees include applied mathematics, economics, finance, engineering, physics, and computer science, but we have in the past admitted strong candidates with any undergraduate major.
-A graduate degree in any of these areas is a plus, but is not necessary.
+A graduate degree in any of these areas can be a plus, but is not necessary.

-What courses should I take as a future applicant?
+What courses or prerequisites should I take as a future applicant?

 A solid math background is required, see the prerequisite knowledge listed below.
-Many times, we are asked to recommend specific courses for a potential applicant to take in order to fortify an admission application.
-We cannot make specific course recommendations, as the curriculum varies widely from one undergraduate institution to the next.
+While we are often asked to recommend specific courses for a potential applicant to take in order to fortify an admission application, we cannot make specific course recommendations, as the curriculum varies widely from one undergraduate institution to the next.
 While reviewing an application, the Admissions Committee does not base its decision on any one factor.
-The whole application is taken into account.
+The entire application is taken into account.
 The committee will look at the degree of difficulty of the courses you have taken as well as the grades for your courses.
-The committee also looks for strong letters of recommendation from your professors who can attest to the type of student you are and can speak to your potential in graduate program.
+The committee also looks for strong letters of recommendation from your professors who can attest to the type of student you are and can speak to your potential for a graduate program.

 At a minimum, we expect applicants to be familiar in mathematics with linear algebra, multivariable calculus, differential equations and with probability and statistics at the level of an intermediate undergraduate course.
 In addition, we offer incoming MFin students a two-week refresher course in mathematics and probability prior to the beginning of classes in the Fall semester.
 This course is required.